WHO Illicit Trade Protocol

 Our views on key issues to be discussed at the protocol’s first Meeting of the Parties

 We have always publicly supported the development of a World Health Organization (WHO) Protocol to Eliminate Illicit Trade in Tobacco Products.

-The protocol requires the parties to establish a global regime to track and trace the movement of tobacco products.
-Parties’ track and trace systems must apply unique, secure markings on all cigarette packs within five years of the protocol’s ratification.
+The Protocol requires Parties to establish a global regime to track and trace the movement of tobacco products.
+Parties must apply unique, secure markings on all cigarette packs within five years of their ratification of the Protocol.
 For other tobacco products, such as fine cut tobacco, this requirement must be implemented within ten years.
-Through this system, certain manufacturing and distribution information is to be recorded and made available.
+Through this system, certain manufacturing and distribution information is to be recorded and made available to authorities.

 We believe a global tracking and tracing regime can be an effective tool to help law enforcement agencies counter cross-border smuggling and other illegal activities.
 Tracking and tracing systems should be based on open international standards, and should be interoperable, allowing seamless data exchange in a timely manner.
 We support the adoption of digital track and trace systems in order to facilitate electronic information sharing and cooperation amongst the Parties.

 Free Trade Zones

 The Protocol requires Parties to apply controls on the manufacturing, sale and movement of tobacco products within Free Trade Zones (FTZs).
 FTZs have been recognised as facilitators of illicit trade by global authorities, including the World Customs Organisation and Organisation for Economic Cooperation and Development.
 We encourage governments to implement strong controls over tobacco production, movement, and sales in FTZs and to follow the guidance provided by the World Customs Organisation and the Organisation for Economic Cooperation and Development .